v12technology/v12technology.github.io/starting/aot_and_testing.md

 # Introduction

 Unit testing of any system is critical.
 The previous example creates the Fluxtion processor at runtime, but applies no tests.
-Fluxtion provides two sets of tools that make testing at build time easier.
+Fluxtion provides two tools to simplify testing:
 1. Junit utilities for generating and testing event processors.
 1. A maven plugin that generates an event processor as part of the build.